Steffy29/IonicBeers/README.md

 ## Designing the app

 Let's start by removing unused lines in application.
-Open `index.html` and look at the default code, note that the `cordova.js` file must the last script.
+Open `index.html` and look at the default code.
 Remove lines between the `body` tags.
 The `body` tag has an attribute called `ng-app` which references the application.

 This project will use a *[navigation view](http://ionicframework.com/docs/api/directive/ionNavView/)* to design our app.